Wall-Go/WallGo/README.rst

 Examples
 ===========================================

-A number of examples are collected in the directory `examples/`, include a ....
+A number of example models are collected in the directory `Models/`, include the Standard Model with light Higgs, singlet and doublet scalar extensions of the Standard Model and a simple Yukawa model.
 After installing the package, these can be run directly with Python, as in::

-    python3 first_example.py
+    python3 Models/SingletStandardModel_Z2/SingletStandardModel_Z2.py